One leaf and so many uses! I love Bathua! Add it to Sarson ka Saag or make Bathua Raita or Bathua Parantha!

 Bathua (Hindi) is almost a weedy green leafy plant found in abundance during winter.
-Known as lamb’s quarter or pigweed or goosefoot in English, primarily because of its shape.
-It is also known as Cheel Bhaji in gujurat areas, Kaduoma in Kannada, Chandan betu in Bengali, Pappukura in Telugu, Paruppukkirai in Tamil.
+It is known as lamb’s quarter or pigweed or goosefoot in English, primarily because of its shape.
+It is also known as Cheel Bhaji in Gujarat, Kaduoma in Kannada, Chandan betu in Bengali, Pappukura in Telugu and Paruppukkirai in Tamil.

-Note : Recipe of Sarsoon ka saag here
+Note : Recipe of Sarsoon ka saag (Quintessential Punjabi winter dish – Sarsoon ka saag is served along with makki ki roti) here

-- Use it alone or along with other greens like spinach, methi, amaranth in dals.
+#5.
+Use it alone in dals or along with other greens like spinach, methi and amaranth.

-- Make pesto from it.
+#6.
+Make pesto from it.
 Yes bathua pesto is actually all kind of awesome but remember to use tender baby bathua leaves.
-Use the below recipe and replace half of spinach with bathua
+Use this recipe and replace half of spinach with bathua.

-And then like a true Punjabi or Punjabi’s friend make paranthas with it.
+#7.
+And then like a true Punjabi or Punjabi’s friend make Bathua paranthas with it.
 Stuffed or kneaded.
-I love the kneaded ones since they are quick to make and still yummy
+I love the kneaded ones since they are quick to make and still yummy.